DoDAO-io/dodao-defi-course/contribute/README.md

 # Difficulty level should be one option from "Low" , "Medium", "High"
 diffculty_level: "Low"
 choices:
+  # Content should be in Markdown format
 - content: It offers crypto based mining applications for effective utilization of resources.
+  # four character random string
   key: rtte
+  # order in which the choice should appear
   order: 0
 - content: It offers strategic DeFi investment products which allocate capital based on Machine Learning